MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-base-01.md

 ---
 title: Getting started tutorials - 1.
-Overview and objectives
+Introduction
-description: This course shows you how to implement Azure Face Recognition within a mixed reality application.
+description: This course shows you how to use Mixed Reality Toolkit (MRTK) to create a mixed reality application.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/26/2019